How I Recovered from Emotional and Binge Eating

 Once I got started gaining weight, the binge cycle would start up again.
 Sometimes I would use laxatives or vomit, but my main weight loss strategy was starvation diets and over exercising.
 I became a human yo-yo, gaining and losing weight over and over again for the next 14 years.

 I went to college at 17 and absolutely loved it.
 Yet, I put so much pressure on myself to be perfect in every way that I wound up bingeing every day.
 Even though I loved school, I was an emotional wreck.
 I would eat all day on the weekends to help relieve the stress, fatigue, and anxiety I felt.

 At the end of the year, I decided I couldn’t handle the pressure of school, so I quit and got a job as a facialist and make-up artist.
 I moved out on my own and felt terribly lonely.
 To comfort myself, I would go to Baskin Robbins at night to binge on ice cream.

 At 21 years old, I moved from Sacramento to Hollywood.
 I got a job as a make-up artist on Rodeo Drive, in Beverly Hills.
 I went out to dinner just about every night.
 I began to eat my way through the city’s best restaurants.
 I was in heaven.
 I was now hooked on the gourmet stuff.

 At this point, my body began to break down.
 I got sick with a strep throat that wouldn’t go away.
 My hair started to fall out.
 I became extremely fatigued and my joints were very painful.
 My glands were swollen.
 I was always running a low-grade fever.
-It wouldn’t get diagnosed as chronic fatigue syndrome for another 10 years.
-It would take me many years to recover from it.
+It would take me several years to recover from it.

 I decided to move to Marin County with my boyfriend.
 The move was good for me.
 It was a slower paced life with lots of beautiful nature for me to enjoy.
 I decided to go to a culinary school in San Francisco since I now had a gourmet food habit to support!